Hoya

 ACCU-ND technology: Ensures neutral color reproduction without color cast, especially with ND filters.

-Antistatic coating: EVO Antistatic and FUSION series prevent dust adhesion, ideal for outdoor use.
+Antistatic Coating: EVO Antistatic and FUSION series filters prevent dust from adhering, making them ideal for outdoor use.

-Tempered glass: HD Mk II filters use tempered UV glass for added protection.
+Tempered Glass: HD Mk II filters use UV-resistant tempered glass for added protection.

-Instant Action System: Magnetic filter attachment for quick changes, compatible with existing lenses.
+Instant Action System: Magnetic filter attachment for quick filter changes, compatible with existing lenses.

 Hoya filters are versatile: